iotaledger/susee-streams-poc/README.md

   * *streams-poc-lib* test application:<br>
     In an additional shell in the root folder of the *streams-poc-lib* [sensor/streams-poc-lib](./sensor/streams-poc-lib) start the *Sensor*
     using `idf.py monitor`.
-We don't need to run the *LoraWan AppServer Mockup Tool* here because the *streams-poc-lib* directly communicates with the *IOTA Bridge* as been described in the [*streams-poc-lib* README](./sensor/streams-poc-lib#using-the-test-application)
+We don't need to run the *AppServer Connector Mockup Tool* here because the *streams-poc-lib* directly communicates with the *IOTA Bridge* as been described in the [*streams-poc-lib* README](./sensor/streams-poc-lib#using-the-test-application)
 * Run the *Management Console* with the following options